Policies, Codes & Other Documents

 The Income Tax benefit on home loan is available to the co-owners.
 However, certain conditions must be met to qualify for the house loan tax exemption.
 Like, this home loan tax benefit will only be available if the co-owners pay the home loan instalments.
 If one co-borrower is not contributing to any loan payments, then the other co-borrower can take the entire Income Tax benefit on home loan.
 Section 80C allows for a deduction, up to Rs 1.5 lakh, for the principal portion of the loan.
 Section 24 provides for deductions, up to Rs 2 lakh, for the interest payment on the loan.
 Both co-applicants of the loan are eligible for a house loan tax exemption in their respective incomes.
 The home loan tax benefit also covers payment of any duty and registration charges.

 Lenders approve the loan after reviewing the repayment history of borrowers.
-They will offer better interest rates if they feel that borrowers are financially sound and have a good credit history.
+They will offer better home loan interest rates if they feel that borrowers are financially sound and have a good credit history.
 In other words, lenders will always prefer buyers with low-risk levels.
 With two applicants, the burden of repayment risk gets shared.
-Hence, if one co-applicant does not have sufficient funds to pay, the other will fulfil the obligation.
+Hence, if one co-applicant does not have sufficient funds to pay, the other will fulfill the obligation.
 Thus, reducing the default risk.

 If one does not want to reduce their credit score and chances of getting future loans, it is necessary to repay the debt on time.
 In emergencies, there may be insufficient funds, which may delay the payment.
 Here is where the co-applicant comes in.
 Co-applicants reduce this financial stress and take care of the repayment.